Ivo-Balbaert/The_Way_to_Jai/book/03A_Compiling_and_running_your_first_program.md

 Compilation/linking produces a single executable as output: Jai follows the _single compilation unit model_.
 You can execute this by typing:  `hello_sailor` (or even `3` when the source file is named `3.1_hello_sailor.jai`).
 On Linux it is `./hello_sailor`
-But as expected, nothing is displayed.
+But as expected with only an empty `main` procedure, nothing is displayed.

 ### 3.3.2 Printing output